 These substances become housed in your throat and lungs, and the body's natural means of cleaning these airways is coughing.
 A smoker's cough occurs when a cough lasts for a long time after smoking for a prolonged amount of time.

 It characterizes wheezing and crackling sounds that connect with mucus in the throat.
 It might cause pain in your throat and lungs.
 Be careful with the additional potential pain you may cause to an existing deformity.

 In the morning, a smoker's cough can be particularly annoying.
 That is because, after a few hours of not smoking, your cilia restores its capacity to remove toxins from your lungs.

-The severity of your cough, how often you smoke, and whether you have any underlying diseases all influence the complications of smoker’s cough, such as:
+The severity of your cough, how often you smoke, and whether you have any underlying diseases all influence the complications of a smoker's cough, such as:

 - Damaged throat